 I hope you would never condone a man speaking to your sister like that.
-(Actually, I hope you don’t speak to your sister like that, come to think of it.)
+(Come to think of it, I hope you don’t speak to your sister like that.)
 It’s a shame, but consider the fact that your sister has surely encountered men that behave like you do on the internet.

 I hope when (not if) she runs across them, and they say things that hurt her or imply that her gender should shoulder the blame for society’s very fucked up notion that a woman’s worth is dictated heavily by appearance, you have an epiphany akin to Senator Rob Portman’s.